ikergarcia1996/MVM-Embeddings/README.md

 python3 generate_mvm_embeddings.py -i source_embedding_1.vec source_embedding_2.vec source_embedding_3.vec -t source_embedding_1.vec -o meta_embedding.vec
 ```
 Parameters:
- * -i: List of source embeddings, you can use as much as you want!!
+ * -i: List of source embeddings, you can use as many as you want!!
  * -t: The vector space to which all the source embeddings will be mapped using VecMap.
 It can be any of the source embeddings or a different word embedding.
 Generally, any word embedding with a large vocabulary will be fine.
  * -o: Path where the meta embedding will be written.
  * -k: Number of nearest neighbours to use in the OOV generation step (default: 10).